yurii-k49/Voice-Chat-Bot/README.md

 ### 3. Environment Configuration

-Create a `.env` file in the project root directory and add your API keys (replace if already exists):
+Update the `.env` file in the project root directory and add your API keys (replace if already exists):

 ```env
 GROQ_API_KEY=your_groq_api_key_here